fivetran/hvr-connectors/databricks/README.md

 If there are ColumnProperties actions tied to a Context, and that Context is used with the refresh, the "-c" Context should be passed to the connector using the "-c" option.

+The table can be configured so that partitioning is defined upon create with HVR_DBRK_PARTITION_<table>.
+Set <table> to the HVR table name and set the Value of the Environment action to a comma separated list of columns.
+For example:
+       /Name=HVR_DBRK_PARTITION_kc4col /Value=c2,c1

 ## Sliced Refresh
 If the environment variable HVR_DBRK_SLICE_REFRESH_ID is set on a refresh, the connector will use locking and control functionality to ensure that the target table is truncated or created only at the beginning, and that only one slice job at a time accesses the target table.
 This logic is in conjunction with the hvrslicedrefresh.py script.